-WARNING: To avoid injury from an accidental start, turn the switch OFF and always remove the plug from the power source before making any adjustments.
+△WARNING: To avoid injury from an accidental start, turn the switch OFF and remove the battery from the main body before making any adjustments.

 All electrical or mechanical repairs should be done only by qualified service technicians.
 Contact HiKOKI Authorized Service Center.